Red Sox vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 43 hits with five doubles, seven home runs, six walks and 21 RBI.
-He's also stolen one base.
+- Bichette has five doubles, seven home runs, eight walks and 21 RBI (43 total hits).
+He has stolen one base.

 Bichette Recent Games